Best Beaches of Costa Rica

 Manuel Antonio is perhaps the most popular beach area in Costa Rica, and for good reason.
 Playa Escondido, in the national park and the easily accessible public beach, Playa Espadilla, are ideal for swimming.
 Playa Escondido is small but it’s calm waters are inviting while Playa Espadilla is a long stretch of sand perfect for a variety of watersports and playing in the waves.

 Flamingo beach is another gem of Costa Rica’s golden coast—north Guanacaste.
-It’s white sand and gorgeous sea with generally clear waters has a soft break where beachgoers can enjoy swimming, boogie boarding, stand-up paddling, and simply sunbathing.
+It’s white sand and gorgeous sea with generally clear waters has a soft break where beachgoers can enjoy swimming, boogie boarding, stand-up paddleboarding, and simply sunbathing.
 Sunsets are truly remarkable; make sure you’re on the beach at 5 pm to enjoy the spectacle!

 Surfing & Backpacker Beaches